Punk in Poland of the 1980s

 influence.
 The rock music by American and European bands was available

 to ordinary people, fans.
-However Polish show business was not interested
+However, the Polish show business was not interested

-in punk rock bands since their creation and activities were slightly "politically
+in punk rock bands because their creation and activities were slightly "politically

 incorrect".
 The Polish establishment would rather promote any other

 type of music.
 Punk was perceived as a danger to "the People's democracy".

 Paradoxically, the communist state prohibition of punk creations made